scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 }
 ```

-With this, the root node is guaranted to have the largest element.
+With this, the root node is guaranteed to have the largest element.
 So, we start filling up the array from back by extracting the max element.
-Everytime we extract the max element, the heap becomes dirty.
+Every time we extract the max element, the heap becomes dirty.
 So we could just call heapify for only the unsorted sub-array at the beginning.

 ```go
 for i := len(nums)-1; i >= 0; i-- {